KoMoPa/orb_studios_website/README.md

 ## Troubleshooting

-**Issue**: MongoDB connection fails
+**Issue**: PostgreSQL connection fails
-- Ensure MongoDB is running
+- Ensure PostgreSQL is running
-- Check your `MONGODB_URI` in `.env.local`
+- Check your `DATABASE_URI` in `.env.local`
+- Verify the database exists: `psql -l`
-- Verify network connectivity if using MongoDB Atlas
+- Verify network connectivity if using a cloud provider

 **Issue**: Payload admin not loading
 - Clear browser cache
 - Ensure `PAYLOAD_SECRET` is set
 - Check console for API errors

+**Issue**: Database migrations fail
+- Ensure PostgreSQL is running and accessible
+- Check that the database exists
+- Review migration files in the `drizzle` directory

 **Issue**: pnpm install fails
 - Delete `pnpm-lock.yaml` and `node_modules`